-The Web Application Design and Development program offers hands-on instruction in full-stack web development, giving you the skills needed to become a junior developer or website administrator with no prior coding experience needed.
+The Web Application Design and Development training program offers hands-on instruction in full-stack web development, giving you the skills needed to become a junior developer or website administrator with no prior coding experience needed.

-Not just a bootcamp, this 7½ month program gives you the skills, theory, and hands-on experience necessary to enter the cutting-edge field of website and application development.
+Not just a bootcamp, this 7½ month training program gives you the skills, theory, and hands-on experience necessary to enter the cutting-edge field of website and application development.

 The Web Application Design and Development course transforms beginning computer coding students into entry-level full-stack web developers.
 Learn how to code and design web and mobile responsive applications professionally in a full-time immersive course.

 Job Titles for Graduates of the Web Application Design and Development Program